Dylan-Prins/Blog/content/posts/cost-allocation.md

 }
 ```

-## Usecases
+## Practical Applications of Cost Allocation

-### Shared AKS
+### Case Study: Shared AKS

-If you use a shared AKS cluster it is possible that you have multiple teams working on different nodepools with different sku's.
-If thats the case you want to allocate the costs of that specific nodepool to the right team.
+Imagine you're using a shared AKS cluster.
+You have multiple teams, each working on different node pools with different SKUs.
+In this scenario, you'd want to allocate the costs of each specific node pool to the appropriate team.

 ![aks-case](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/aks-use-case.png)

-#### Step 1: Tag all the node pools
+#### Step 1: Tagging the Node Pools

-Every node pool should be tagged to, so that it is clear which spoke it belongs to.
-In my case I used 1 tag containing an Identifier of the workload and the environment like this `wrkld-prod`.
+The first step is to tag each node pool.
+This makes it clear which 'spoke' it belongs to.
+In my case, I used a single tag that included an identifier of the workload and the environment, like this: `wrkld-prod`.

-#### Step 2: Create a Cost Allocation rule
+#### Step 2: Creating a Cost Allocation Rule

-Create a Cost allocation rule with as source the tag for the spoke and distribute 100% to the corresponding subscription.
-The tag can now be used for other for other services as well. just tag the specific resource and it will rearrange the costs to the subscription.
+Next, you'll want to create a Cost Allocation Rule.
+Use the tag for the spoke as the source and distribute 100% to the corresponding subscription.
+The beauty of this is that the tag can now be used for other services as well.
+Simply tag the specific resource and it will automatically rearrange the costs to the subscription.

-### Azure Firewall
+### Case Study: Azure Firewall

-When you have an Hub/spoke network model in Azure, you will most likely have a central firewall in place where te traffic of your spoke is
-going through.
-Cost allocation makes it possible to rearrange the cost of the subscription of the firewall to all the spokes.
+If you're using a hub/spoke network model in Azure, chances are you have a central firewall in place where the traffic from your spoke is routed through.
+Cost allocation makes it possible to rearrange the cost from the subscription of the firewall to all the spokes.

 ![firewall-case](https://raw.githubusercontent.com/Dylan-Prins/Blog/main/content/posts/img/cost-allocation/firewall-use-case.png)

-#### Step 1: Retrieve all the spokes
+#### Step 1: Retrieving All the Spokes

-Retrieve all the spokes that you want to allocate the firewall cost to.
-I used the PowerShell commandlet `Get-AzManagementGroupSubscription`
-to get all the subscriptions ID's.
+First, you'll need to retrieve all the spokes that you want to allocate the firewall cost to.
+I used the PowerShell cmdlet `Get-AzManagementGroupSubscription` to get all the subscription IDs.

-#### Step 2: Create the target objects
+#### Step 2: Creating the Target Objects

 You can use the PowerShell function above to distribute the costs evenly over all the subscriptions.
-If you want the costs to distribute proportional to the network costs, you can do this step in the portal or retrieve information from the billing API.
+If you want the costs to distribute proportionally to the network costs, you can do this step in the portal or retrieve information from the billing API.

-## Limitations
+## Limitations to Keep in Mind

+There are a few limitations to keep in mind:

-- You cannot order the rules. the rules are executed in creation order.
+- You cannot order the rules.
+The rules are executed in the order they were created.
-- There is a function to allocate costs with propotional to network or compute cost, but this function is only available in the portal and not with the API.
+- There is a function to allocate costs proportionally to network or compute cost, but this function is only available in the portal and not with the API.
-- Target subscriptions is limited to 200.
-This means if you have a lot of spokes you should consider only allocate to production subscriptions.
+- Target subscriptions are limited to 200.
+This means if you have a lot of spokes, you should consider only allocating to production subscriptions.

 ## References